bcgov/sm-bridge-service/README.md

 # SiteMinder to JWT Authentication Bridge
 A fancy title, simply service.

-This microservice basics converts a SiteMinder SSO session to a [JWT](https://jwt.io).
+This microservice basics converts a SiteMinder SSO session to a [JWT](https://jwt.io) so you can secure your UI app and APIs.
+As you may know because your here, single page applications (Angular, React) or mobile app either cannot or with great difficult use proxy based authentication service like SiteMinder.

 This is intended as a stop-gap measure until an OpenID Connect service is offered.